clarkfitzg/phd_research/milestones/proposals.md

 with toy / example data to avoid depending on external data sets.

-- Typically code was written by more advanced users, ie. advanced enough to write a package
+- Typically code was written by more advanced users, ie. advanced enough to write a package.
-- Package code likely does more checking than typical data analysis code
+- Package code likely does more condition checking than code used for data analysis.
-- Compiled code is more likely to be here than anywhere else
+- Compiled code is more likely to be here than anywhere else.

 __Bioconductor__ has 1500 packages with easily accessible vignettes.
 [(Example